rodrigoelp/little-stories/Unlikely adventures/39-Chapter-39.md

 *"He naturally can channel magic around him, ideal to break the seal on the Gate of Truth separating this dimension and theirs"* - explained Father - *"That's why it is important he has all the tools to do the job, yet you lot gave four of the blessings to other children."*

-*"What about the Sam and Hannah?"* - asked the Bat.
+*"What about Sam and Hannah?"* - asked the Bat.

 *"The girl would have been good motivation for him"* - added Father - *"It was rather convenient she appeared when she did.
 She could have played the damsel in distress."*